craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Open **Outlook**, signed in as **Sallie**.

-1. Create a meeting at the same time as Amy's meeting.
+1. Create a meeting at the same time as Amy’s meeting.
 Select the Scheduling Assistant tab.

    Invite Francisco, Demonstration Laptop and Conference Room.
-Note that Francisco's time shows as Tentative and Demonstration Laptop and Conference Room show as Busy.
+Note that Francisco’s time shows as Tentative and Demonstration Laptop and Conference Room show as Busy.

    Send the meeting request.